 - Your own insurance company.
 If you purchased collision, medical, or underinsured/uninsured motorist coverage, you may be able to file a claim with your own insurance company for any amounts you are entitled to but did not receive from negligent parties.

-If you were injured in a truck crash, you need the assistance of an experienced truck wreck attorney to identify all liable parties and pursue your claims for compensation.
+If you were injured in a truck accident, you need the assistance of an experienced truck wreck attorney to identify all liable parties and pursue your claims for compensation.
 To learn how the Hart Law Firm can assist you, contact us online or call us directly at 817.380.4888 to schedule your free case evaluation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.